Macau Budget Hotels (Acceptable)

 Date Visited: Wednesday, November 20, 2019 Location: By the Fifth of October Street Price: $452

 I find myself very much in two minds about Five Footway Inn.
 On the one hand, there’s nothing particularly nice about it, yet I still don’t mind it either.
-The good vibes started at check in with the desk girl who let me do it at 12:00 pm, even though she said they basically never do that for anyone.
+Perhaps a lot of it has to do with the nice desk girl who let me check in at 12:00 pm, even though she said they basically never do that for anyone.

 The room was simple and uncluttered, super clean, while the bathroom had a bathtub, both of which were probably too small though.